 Breast Cancer Types

-Breast cancer occurs in two broad categories, based upon their their relationship to the walls of their origin: invasive and noninvasive.
+Breast cancer occurs in two broad categories, based upon their relationship to the walls of their origin: invasive and noninvasive.

 - Noninvasive (in situ) means that the cancerous cells are still confined to their point of origin.